Pointwise-in-Time Explanation for Linear Temporal Logic Rules: Problem Statement

 \section{Problem Statement}

 We consider a scenario in which an agent with unknown policy (a ``black box'' agent) is observed by a human.
 We suppose the human wishes to characterize the agent's behavior in terms of a set of rules; these rules may represent tasks or safety constraints, for example. \textit{A priori}, an agent trajectory may or may not follow any of the rules.
 We suppose the human would like to know (1) which rules a trajectory follows, as well as (2) when and how the trajectory progresses through each rule.
 For example, (2) is relevant when a rule has subtasks (``do this, then that'') or multiple fulfillment conditions (``do this or that'').
-The second question requires diagnostics which check for specific conditions at each time step in the trace; here, rule inference, which examines entire traces at once, is insufficient. \textbf{Formal Problem Setting.} We consider agents whose dynamics are expressible as a Kripke structure, as well as a set of LTL rules over $P$ which describe behaviors of interest.
-Given an observed trace $\rho$, our goal is to assess the progress of rules at any time step; we propose the assignment of a \textit{status} to each rule and its arguments at query points $t^*\in \{T_0,...,T_f\}$ for all trace suffixes $\rho^{t^*_0...}$ where $t^*_0\leq t^*$.
+The second question requires diagnostics which check for specific conditions at each time step in the trace; here, rule inference, which examines entire traces at once, is insufficient.